ingonyama-zk/icicle/docs/docs/icicle/primitives/hash.md

 // The domain tag acts as the first input to the hash function, with the remaining t-1 inputs following it. scalar_t domain_tag = scalar_t::zero(); // Example using zero; this can be set to any valid field element. auto poseidon_with_domain_tag = Poseidon::create<scalar_t>(t, &domain_tag);
-// This version of the hasher with a domain tag expects t-1 additional inputs for hashing.
 // Poseidon2 requires specifying the field-type and t parameter (supported 2, 3, 4, 8, 12, 16, 20, 24) as defined by
 // the Poseidon2 paper.
-For large fields (field width >= 254) the supported values of t are 2, 3, 4.
+For large fields (field width >= 252) the supported values of t are 2, 3, 4.
 auto poseidon2 = Poseidon2::create<scalar_t>(t);
 // Optionally, Poseidon2 can accept a domain-tag, which is a field element used to separate applications or contexts.
 // The domain tag acts as the first input to the hash function, with the remaining t-1 inputs following it. scalar_t domain_tag = scalar_t::zero(); // Example using zero; this can be set to any valid field element. auto poseidon2_with_domain_tag = Poseidon2::create<scalar_t>(t, &domain_tag);
-// This version of the hasher with a domain tag expects t-1 additional inputs for hashing.
+// This version of the hasher with a domain tag expects t-1 inputs per hasher.
 ```

 ### 2. Hashing Data